Training in the field of animal osteopathy

 As a member of the General Osteopathic Council, you demonstrate that you are suitably qualified to carry out osteopathy on the general public.
 This signifies that you work professionally, using critical analysis and understand the need for a working hypothesis before creating a treatment plan for your patient.

-Also, having a postgraduate qualification in animal osteopathy demonstrates to owners that you care about the service you provide.
-For many years, animal osteopaths could only acquire their skills through work experience and hours of hands on practice, but the educational setting is changing and more and more osteopaths want to acquire a formal qualification to indicate their level of skill.
+Also, having a qualification in animal osteopathy demonstrates to owners that you care about the service you provide.
+For many years, animal osteopaths could only acquire skills through work experience and hours of hands-on practice, but the educational setting is changing dramatically, and more and more osteopaths are looking to acquire a formal qualification to ensure a level of skill.
+All three of the providers listed above, produce courses that can be used to support entry onto the Register of Animal Musculoskeletal Practitioners (depending on your background)

-We should highlight at this stage that it is an offence for any person (other than the owner) to treat an animal, unless a veterinary referral has been achieved.
+To conclude this article, we would like to remind readers that it is an offence for any person (other than the owner) to treat an animal, unless veterinary consent and/or referral has been achieved.
 This should be acquired by the osteopath – not the owner – and acts to ensure that the animal is suitable for osteopathic treatment.
+If you approach a practitioner who does not ask for such consent, please let the Association of Animal Osteopaths know, as such therapists are breaking the law and need to be reported to the necessary regulator.
+Practicing in this way is unsafe and is risking the health of your animal.

-We hope that you have found all the information you require.
-If you have questions, please contact us on firstname.lastname@example.org
+We hope that you have found this information useful.
+If you wish to learn more about animal osteopathy, please look around our website: https://associationofanimalosteopaths.com or contact us directly on email@example.com